Install and configure Sanity AI Assist

 Enabling the AI Assist API

-After installing and adding the plugin and having the AI Assist feature enabled for your project and its datasets, you need to create a token for the plugin to access the AI Assist API.
-This needs to be done by a member on the project with token creation permissions (typically someone with an admin or developer role).
+After installing the AI Assist package and importing and adding the plugin to your studio configuration, you need to create a token to allow the plugin to access the AI Assist API.
+This needs to be done by a project member with token creation permissions (typically someone with an admin or developer role):

 • Start the studio and open any document